stevenrobday/stevenrobday.github.io/README.md

   var imgWrapHeight = imgHeight * superModalWidth / imgWidth;
 }

-// for smaller super modal ratio, size image container to
+// for larger super modal ratio, size image container to
 // the height of the super modal and proportionate width else {
   var imgWrapHeight = superModalHeight;